jannisteunissen/config_fortran/README.md

    variables.
 3. You use the updated values in your program, so that there is no need to recompile.

+Steps 1 and 2 can also be reversed, so that you read in the configuration files before specifying the variables.
 Variables can be of type integer, real, logical/bool, or string, and they can also be an array of such types.

 ## Example